band/foobar1/Newton_1973_workgroupInOrgExcerpts.md

 authority.
 There is a division of labor to the extent that different members carry out different parts of the total work of the group.
-This differentiation is ordinarily but not always expressed in the naming of positions within the group (e.g., teachers, students; chairman, members representing different constituencies; ward chief, head nurse, and others comprising a ward leadership group).
+This differentiation is ordinarily but not always expressed in the naming of positions within the group (e.g., in terms of the clinical example in this paper: teachers, students; chairman, members representing different constituencies; ward chief, head nurse, and others comprising a ward leadership group).
 Informal, implicitly defined positions may also emerge (e.g., it is “understood” that Member X functions as assistant to the chief, or that Member Y attends meetings but does no work).
 There is a division of authority to the extent that the legitimate power and responsibility to make decisions are distributed unequally within the group.

-At least a minimal degree of hierarchy exists in every organizational work group but -— especially in mental health and related professional organizations -- the lines of authority are often blurred and made covert.
+At least a minimal degree of hierarchy exists in every organizational work group but - especially in mental health and related professional organizations - the lines of authority are often blurred and made covert.
 The social structure of the work group tends to reflect the social structure of the organization.
 The individual members are often appointed to represent their occupations or work units.
 The hierarchy